Belmont Bruins men's basketball

 The Belmont Bruins men's basketball team represents Belmont University in Nashville, Tennessee.
 Belmont completed a 10-season run in the Ohio Valley Conference in 2021–22, and joined the Missouri Valley Conference in July 2022.
 The Bruins play their home games at the Curb Event Center under head coach Casey Alexander.
-Their most recent NCAA Division I tournament appearance to date was in 2019.
+Their most recent NCAA Division I tournament appearance was in 2019.